josh-collinsworth/joco-gridsome/src/posts/a-new-headless-site-with-gridsome.md

 ### Greater hosting needs

 Another drawback is that you're essentially hosting the site twice.
 Like I mentioned, I have the front-end of this site on Netlify, which has a free tier, so I'm at liberty to continue using whatever WordPress hosting I want without it costing me any more.
 (At least, not unless this blog really blows up for some reason, which seems very unlikely.)
 But that might not be the case for you, depending on your site's traffic and needs.
 And then again, hosting isn't costing me any _less_, either.

+<Callout>With headless, since your front-end isn’t rendered by your theme’s PHP template files anymore, plugins that change the appearance or layout of the site will lose their effect.</Callout>

 And if you _are_ pre-rendering content with an SSG (as opposed to querying data from your WP site's API on the fly), you'll need to redeploy the site each time content changes.
 (There are [plugins](https://wordpress.org/plugins/search/Netlify/) to solve that particular pain point, though.)